Gax-c/Gax-c/README.md

 #### 🌱 Things I am currently working on:

-- Finish my Bachelor Degree in Information security.
+- Finish my Bachelor Degree in Information Security.
 - Taking some exercise from [LeetCode](https://leetcode.com/).
 - Actively looking for summer intern in big tech companies🚀.
 - Doing some research related to software security.